Nawap1/FlashNotes/README.md

    - **Chat**: Navigate to the chat section to ask questions about the document.
    - **Summarize**: Go to the summary tab and click **Generate Summary** for key takeaways.
    - **Quiz**: Go to the quiz tab and click **Generate Quiz** to create questions based on the document content.
+   - **OCR for Images**: If your document contains images with text, the system will use Tesseract OCR to extract and process the text.

 ---